MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 ```

 When you run a command in PowerShell that generates an error, read the error message before retrying
 the command.
-The error message often tells you why the command failed.
+Notice the error message tells you why the command failed:

+> _... running scripts is disabled on this system._

-You change the execution policy with the `Set-ExecutionPolicy` cmdlet. `LocalMachine` is the default
+To enable the execution of scripts, change the execution policy with the `Set-ExecutionPolicy`
-scope when you don't specify the **Scope** parameter.
-You must run PowerShell elevated as an
+cmdlet. `LocalMachine` is the default scope when you don't specify the **Scope** parameter.
+You must
-administrator to change the execution policy for the local machine.
-Unless you're signing your
+run PowerShell elevated as an administrator to change the execution policy for the local machine.
+If
-scripts, I recommend using the `RemoteSigned` execution policy. `RemoteSigned` requires downloaded
+you're signing your scripts, I recommend using the `RemoteSigned` execution policy. `RemoteSigned`
-scripts to be signed by a trusted publisher.
+prevents you from running downloaded scripts that aren't signed by a trusted publisher.

 Before you change the execution policy, read the [about_Execution_Policies][execution-policies] help
-topic to understand the security implications.
+article to understand the security implications.

 Change the execution policy setting on your computer to `RemoteSigned`.